cjmlgrto/food-spots/source/content/spots/good-measure/index.md

 images: [a, b, c]
 ---

-Came for the Mont Blanc, stayed for the Marvin Gaye classic ‘Let's Get It On’ playing on vinyl.
+Came for the Mont Blanc, stayed for the 70s soul hits playing on vinyl.
 Peak hipster vibes.
 I'll be coming back for their night-time bar menu and cocktails.